crate/tsperf/DATA_GENERATOR.md

 ## Data Generator Configuration

-The Data Generator is mostly configured by setting Environment Variables.
+The Data Generator is mostly configured by setting Environment Variables (or command line arguments start with `-h` for more information).
 This chapter lists all available Environment Variables and explains their use in the Data Generator.

 ### Environment variables configuring the behaviour of the Data Generator